microsoft/jbpf-protobuf/README.md

 # jbpf-protobuf

+**NOTE: This project uses an experimental feature from jbpf.
+It is not meant to be used in production environments.**

 This repository is a extension for [jbpf](https://github.com/microsoft/jbpf/) demonstrating how to utilize protobuf serialization as part of jbpf.

 Prerequisites: